Skip to main content

 • JT128 is a compact 360° x 189° ultra-hemispherical 3D lidar designed for robotics and industrial applications.
 It features a resolution of 0.4° (H) x 0.74° (V) and a built-in IMU, making it suitable for integration into mobile robots for perception and mapping tasks (see here for more information about JT128).

-Detailed Steps to run DLIO with JT128:
+Steps to Run DLIO with JT128:

 1. Configure the ROS environment (refer to ROS Environment Setup).